 - using renewable energy sources

-Now you know why, even though Company A’s rate is so much lower than Company B’s, it still might wind up costing you more.
+Now you know why, even though Company A’s rate is so much lower than Company B’s, it still might cost you more.

-When a cheap electricity company advertises incredibly low rates, they’re making up the difference somewhere.
+When a cheap electricity company advertises incredibly low rates, they make up the difference somewhere.
 No company starts up a business intending to lose money.

 Beware of the “vanishing discount”

-- Watch for the heavily-promoted rate turns out to be merely an “introductory offer” that disappears very quickly (even without notice) or else requires a certain usage level.
-Make sure you find out when that discount disappears and make a note of it somewhere prominent.
+Watch for the heavily-promoted rate turns out to be merely an “introductory offer” that disappears quickly (even without notice) or requires a certain usage level.
+Make sure you find out when that discount disappears and note it somewhere prominent.

 Ask your friends and relatives

-- If their household and lifestyle are similar to yours, then your bill should be in the same ballpark.
+- If their household and lifestyle are similar, your bill should be in the same ballpark.

-- If it is an itemized bill, it will have the per-kilowatt-hour; the delivery charge (which might be a flat rate or a blended rate with a flat rate base plus a per-kWh charge); and any line items all neatly spelled out.
+- If it is an itemized bill, it will have the rate per kilowatt-hour (kWh), the delivery charge (which might be a flat rate or a blended rate with a flat rate base plus a per kWh charge), and any line items all neatly spelled out.

-- If it’s a bundled rate, you’ll just see the aggregate total for the regular monthly charges plus any exceptional line items listed which may or may not apply.
+- If it’s a bundled rate, you’ll see the aggregate total for the regular monthly charges plus any exceptional line items listed, which may or may not apply.

 Read both the facts label and the Terms of Service

-- Be honest with yourself about how such fees and charges might impact your bill – if you’re a chronic late payer, a late payment fee that’s double the competition is going to be something you want to factor in, as would a fee for payment by credit card if you put everything on plastic.
+Be honest with yourself about how much fees might impact your bill.
+If you’re a chronic late payer, a late payment fee that’s double the competition will be something you want to factor in, as would a fee for payment by credit card if you put everything on plastic.